XorTroll/uLaunch/README.md

 #### Library applet (LibraryAppletQHbTarget)

 This is the same process but, like in normal HOME menu and Album, it runs homebrew as an applet.
 However, exiting homebrew here will exit to HOME menu instead of exiting to hbmenu.

+### QForegroundViewer

+*QDaemon* daemon process, appart from usual (and special) HOME menu functions, it also sends the console's foreground display via USB as a raw RGBA8 1280x720 ~3MB buffer. **QForegroundViewer** is the PC tool (WinForms) which intercepts those sent buffers and renders them.
+It is a bit laggy, but can be *very* useful for taking quick screenshots!

+Unlike the other projects, this one isn't essential and {qlaunch-reimpl} would be perfectly usable ignoring this sent data.

 ## Installing and removing